cs440lang/lectures/slides/07-simpl.md

 ## Operational Semantics with Environments

-We need to update our small/big-step relations to include environments.
+We need to update our small/big-step relations to include dynamic environments.

 ```typst +render +width:80%
 #let bstep = sym.arrow.b.double